-Years Ende l December 3 i1,
+Years Ended l Decembe r 31,

-(\$ in tl ousands)
+(\$ in th nousands)

-20 122 2021
+2023 2022

-Financial services profit \$ 18,294 \$ 18,034
+Financial services profit \$ 12,466 \$ 18,294

 Financial services profit.
-Financial services profit represents the net profit of our financial services operations, including the operating profit generated by our wholly-owned title and insurance companies, Carefree Title and Meritage Insurance, as well as our portion of earnings from a mortgage joint venture.
-Year-over-over results were relatively flat with an increase of \$0.3 million, despite the higher home closing volume in our homebuilding operations.
-This is due largely to a change in the geography of closing volume in markets where we provide financial services, as well as increased overhead expenses due to a higher employee headcount.
+Financial services profit represents the net profit of our financial services operations, including the operating profit generated by our wholly-owned title and insurance companies, Carefree Title and Meritage Insurance, respectively, as well as our portion of earnings from a mortgage joint venture.
+Financial services profit of \$12.5 million for the year ended December 31, 2023 decreased from \$18.3 million in the prior year, primarily from \$9.9 million in charges related to unused prepaid interest rate locks that expired.
+These charges were partially offset by increased profits from our insurance operations due to higher premiums.

-Yea ars Ended December 31 ι,
+Years Ended December 31,

-(\$ in the ousands)
+(\$ in thousands)

-2022 2021
+2023 2022

-Commissions and Other Sales Costs \$ (323,266) \$ (285,403)
+Commissions and Other Sales Costs \$ (384,911) \$ (323,266)

-Percent of home closing revenue 5.2 % 5.6 %
+Percent of home closing revenue 6.4 % 5.2 %

-General and Administrative Expenses \$ (192,984) \$ (181,449)
+General and Administrative Expenses \$ (231,722) \$ (192,984)

-Percent of home closing revenue 3.1 % 3.6 %
+Percent of home closing revenue 3.8 % 3.1 %

-Interest Expense \$ (41) \$ (318)
+Interest Expense \$ \$ (41)

-Other Income, Net \$ 2,714 \$ 4,864
+Other Income, Net \$ 47,948 \$ 2,714

-Loss on Early Extinguishment of Debt \$ \$ (18,188)
+Loss on Early Extinguishment of Debt \$ (907) \$

-Provision for Income Taxes \$ (297,126) \$ (217,390)
+Provision for Income Taxes \$ (210,682) \$ (297,126)

-Fiscal 2022 Compared to Fiscal 2021
+Fiscal 2023 Compared to Fiscal 2022

 Commissions and Other Sales Costs.
 Commissions and other sales costs are comprised of internal and external commissions and related sales and marketing expenses such as advertising and sales office costs.
-These costs increased \$37.9 million, or 13.3%.
-The higher spend year-over-year is primarily attributable to commissions paid on higher home closing revenue and increased advertising and selling costs associated with a higher community count.
-As a percentage of home closing revenue, commissions and other sales costs improved 40 basis points to 5.2% in 2022 compared to 5.6% in 2021, primarily due to leverage of higher home closing revenue on fixed overhead expenses and lower commissions and advertising costs in the first half of the year.
+These costs increased \$61.6 million, or 19.1% year over year.
+The higher spend in 2023 is primarily attributable to increased commission rates, higher external broker participation rates and increased advertising activities, all reflective of the more challenging sales environment.
+As a percentage of home closing revenue, commissions and other sales costs increased 120 basis points to 6.4% in 2023 compared to 5.2%, primarily due to higher commissions paid to external brokers.

 General and Administrative Expenses.
 General and administrative expenses represent corporate and divisional overhead expenses such as salaries and bonuses, occupancy, insurance and travel expenses.
-For the year ended December 31, 2022, general and administrative expenses were \$193.0 million or 3.1% of home closing revenue as compared to \$181.4 million or 3.6% of home closing revenue in 2021.
-The \$11.5 million increase is due primarily to increased payroll and performance-based bonus compensation expenses on higher employee headcount.
-As a percentage of revenue, general and administrative expenses improved 50 basis points due to leverage of fixed costs on higher home closing revenue.
-We continually strive to optimize overhead leverage through cost control efforts at both corporate and divisional levels.
+For the year ended December 31, 2023, general and administrative expenses increased \$38.7 million, or 20.1%.
+General and administrative expenses were 3.8% of home closing revenue in 2023, a 70 basis point increase from 3.1% in 2022.
+The increase in dollars and as a percentage of home closing revenue is due to higher performance-based compensation costs, including staff for our new and growing market operations, higher insurance costs, increased investment in technology and reduced overhead expense leverage from lower home closing revenue.

 Interest Expense.
 Interest expense is comprised of interest incurred, but not capitalized, on our senior notes, other borrowings and our Credit Facility.
-For the years ended December 31, 2022 and 2021 interest expense totaled \$41,000 and \$318,000, respectively.
+We had no interest expense for the year ended December 31, 2023, and had interest expense of \$41,000 for the year ended December 31, 2022.

 Other Income, Net.
-Other income, net primarily consists of (i) sub lease income, (ii) interest earned on our cash and cash equivalents, (iii) payments and awards related to legal settlements, and (iv) our portion of pre-tax income or loss from non-financial services joint ventures.
-Other income, net decreased to \$2.7 million in 2022 compared to \$4.9 million in 2021.
+Other income, net primarily consists of (i) interest earned on our cash and cash equivalents, (ii) sub lease income, (iii) payments and awards related to legal settlements, and (iv) our portion of pre-tax income or loss from non-financial services joint ventures.
+Other income, net of \$47.9 million in 2023 increased from \$2.7 million in 2022 due to higher interest earned on larger cash and cash equivalents balances.

 Loss on Early Extinguishment of Debt.
-Loss on early extinguishment of debt of \$18.2 million for the year ended December 31, 2021 is related to the early redemption of our 2022 Notes.
+Loss on early extinguishment of debt of \$0.9 million for the year ended December 31, 2023 is related to the \$150.0 million partial redemption of our 2025 Notes.
 There were no similar charges for the year ended December 31, 2022.
-See Note 7 in the accompanying consolidated financial statements for more information related to the early redemption.
+See Note 7 in the accompanying consolidated financial statements for more information related to the partial redemption of our 2025 Notes.